Super Bloom civility — this dazzling event attracts huge crowds and big trouble for fragile flowers.

 She Loves Me, She Loves Me Not?

-For 2019, California put on an amazing flower show, thanks to the perfect timing and quantity of winter rain.
+In recent years, California put on an amazing flower show, thanks to the perfect timing and quantity of winter rain.
 And when nature gets it right, we sense beauty and awe, and we find a way to memorialize this experience.
 Cameras are pressed into use.
-Pen, ink and or paint trigger coordination of mental and physical muscles in an attempt to render the overwhelming visuals.
+Pen, ink or paint trigger the coordination of mental and physical muscles in an attempt to render overwhelming visuals.

 People have interesting reactions when you inquire as to why they have picked the flowers they have in their hands.
 I recently encountered a young couple who were out for a hike along a trail bordered by flowers that seemed to cover the slopes in all shapes and colors.
 Impulsively the man grabbed a few flowers of different colors and presented them as a gift to his girlfriend.
 He rationalized this behavior without much thought: there were so many flowers, he explained.
 He only picked a few, and besides, it was just him picking the flowers, right?